-Most people take a holiday to relax not work, yet giving something back to a place, rather than simply taking away – whether it be a bundle of beautiful memories or a suitcase of souvenirs – is the aim of a rising number of travellers.
-Tagging turtles for a conservation project or reading stories to kids at an orphanage are activities increasingly being included on travel itineraries.
-They’re the kind that are going to be on our to-do list too this year.
+Most people take a holiday to relax not work, yet giving back to a place, rather than simply taking away – whether it be a bundle of beautiful memories or a suitcase of souvenirs – is the aim of a rising number of travellers, including ourselves.

 Whatever the reason, the volunteer experience is no longer the domain of spirited young people on their gap year or post-graduates seeking to expand their CV.
-Nowadays, people of all ages and backgrounds are looking for ways in which they can combine travelling for pleasure with working for good.
+Nowadays, people of all ages and backgrounds are looking for ways in which they can combine travelling for pleasure with travelling to do good.

 The US Peace Corps is widely considered to be the first formal organization that was established with the aim of facilitating volunteer help to disadvantaged communities overseas, and a handful of NGOs with a more global reach quickly followed, including Earthwatch, which recruits volunteers for environmental and conservation projects, and Habitat for Humanity, which works with volunteers around the world to build homes for those in need.